felipeespic/matide/README.md

 ## FAQ

-- It just works with gnome-terminal, but not with Guake.
+- Q: It just works with gnome-terminal, but not with Guake.

-Comment the "For gnome-terminal" lines and uncomment the "For Guake" lines at the end of the ./matide script.
+A: Comment the "For gnome-terminal" lines and uncomment the "For Guake" lines at the end of the ./matide script.

-- How do I return to my original Sublime-Text configuration?
+- Q: How do I return to my original Sublime-Text configuration?

-Your can restore your original Sublime-Text config file which is stored in ~/.config/sublime-text-3/Packages/User/Preferences.sublime-settings_backup.
+A: Your can restore your original Sublime-Text config file which is stored in ~/.config/sublime-text-3/Packages/User/Preferences.sublime-settings_backup.